BEASST: Behavioral Entropic Gradient based Adaptive Source Seeking for Mobile Robots: Introduction

-Traditionally, SS methods often rely on extremum seeking controllers~\cite{SA-GP:12,SL-GY:14} or employ simplified probabilistic models that assume static uncertainty where every measurement is treated equally trustworthy~\cite{JF-VK:10,CD-OP-JO-AA:23}.
-Extremum seeking approaches, while providing real-time capabilities, suffer from vanishing gradients in far-field regions and overshooting behavior near sources, limiting their effectiveness in complex signal landscapes.
+This paper addresses active source seeking (SS) in unknown environments via a mobile robot.
+SS aims to move the robot to a target location based on perceived information from a signal of interest (SoI), such as radio signals, radiation sources, or plumes from hazardous agents~\cite{JF-VK:10, FM-TW-CP-KA:18, AF-SJ:22, GC-KA-PT-AL:17}.
+These signals are often affected by environmental obstacles and distance, making target localization challenging across applications including environmental monitoring, search and rescue operations, and hazardous material detection.
+Traditionally, SS methods often rely on extremum seeking controllers~\cite{SA-GP:12}, flow field tracking~\cite{SL-YG-BB:14}, or employ simplified probabilistic models that assume static uncertainty where every measurement is treated equally trustworthy~\cite{JF-VK:10,CD-OP-JO-AA:23}.
+Extremum-seeking approaches, while providing real-time capabilities, suffer from vanishing gradients in far-field regions and overshooting behavior near sources, limiting their effectiveness in complex signal landscapes.
 Alternative approaches include bio-inspired methods such as infotaxis~\cite{vergassola2007infotaxis} for odor source localization, which exploit intermittent signal detection patterns but often lack theoretical convergence guarantees.
-Multi-robot cooperative strategies~\cite{spears2006distributed, clark2006cooperative} have demonstrated promise in distributed scenarios but introduce coordination complexity and communication overhead that can limit scalability.
+Multi-robot cooperative strategies~\cite{SL-RK-YG:14,spears2006distributed, clark2006cooperative} have demonstrated promise in distributed scenarios but introduce coordination complexity and communication overhead that can limit scalability.
 Similarly, discrete planning approaches evaluate information gain at the boundary of known and unknown areas (frontiers), greedily selecting them until sources are found~\cite{VJ-DG:12,CN-JR-CH:21}.
 While entropy-based frameworks like Infosploration~\cite{CN-JR-CH:21} use Shannon entropy (SE) to model environmental uncertainty for strategic trajectory planning, they often struggle with global optimality and efficient information gathering in complex environments with varying signal characteristics.
 The fundamental limitation lies in their uniform treatment of uncertainty across different signal strengths, failing to capture the nuanced decision-making required for effective source seeking.
 A critical limitation of these conventional methods is their inability to dynamically adapt motion strategies based on perceived signal strength, leading to vanishing gradients or overshooting.
 Furthermore, diverse SS applications demand flexible policies that can respond to varying environmental conditions and signal characteristics, often requiring extensive manual parameter tuning to balance exploration and exploitation effectively.

 To overcome these limitations, Behavioral Entropy (BE)~\cite{AS-CN-SM:24} offers avenues for adaptable uncertainty perception through its foundation in prospect theory and cognitive decision-making models.
 BE stands out for its intuitive encoding of human-like cognitive biases in uncertainty perception, offering richer means to influence robot behavior~\cite{AS-SM:21,AS-CN-SM:24} through probability weighting functions~\cite{DP:98}.
 This framework can model both risk-averse and risk-seeking behaviors.
 Its scalar parameters ($\alpha$ and $\beta$) provide a powerful tuning mechanism, enabling the robot to dynamically tailor its strategy from risk-averse to risk-seeking based on varying signal strengths and mission requirements.~\cite{AS-CN-SM:24} and~\cite{WAS-AS-CN:25} used BE in exploration objectives and showed improved performance in exploration and data generation, motivating BE's extension to SS by providing naturally adaptive behaviors.